IBM/event-automation/_ep_1.0/02-installing/06-installing.md

      oc ibm-pak generate mirror-manifests ibm-eventprocessing <target-registry>
      ```

-   Where`target-registry` is the internal container registry.
+   Where`target-registry` is the internal container image registry.

    **Note**: To filter for a specific image group, add the parameter `--filter <image_group>` to the previous command.